jorgeriera/OSM-Data-Case-Study/README.md

 DaveHansenTiger,355
 maxolasersquad,346
 ```
-The top 10 contributers accounted for 75% of the entries.
+The top 10 contributors accounted for 75% of the entries.

 ### Other Ideas
 The OSM website imports part of its data from the United States Census Bureau.
 It seems like there are issues in the formatting of the zipcodes from this data.
 This can be seen below: